Hallelujah78/wordle-clone/DEVNOTES.md

 - local storage to persist through refreshes/navigation away from the page
 - state: current game answer, the current guess index, letters used, previous guesses, whether a letter has been guessed, whether a letter is in the correct position, whether a letter is in the incorrect position
 - a killer name.
 I thought Wurdil and then googled to see if it meant anything.
 Wur Dil means "The Heart" in Urdu, so that's cool.
 Wurdil in Western Frisian means "Word."
 Wurdil Wedstriid - literally word game
-  - based on the code I've written so far I may call it "Wordle - Dumpster Fire Editon" :smiley:
+  - based on the code I've written so far I may call it "Wurdil - Dumpster Fire Editon" :smiley:

 ---